FordPark/fordpark.github.io/churchit.md

 - Email - [google apps gmail](https://apps.google.com/products/gmail/).

 - Public calendar - [google apps calendar](https://apps.google.com/products/calendar/).
 Make people subscribe to it rather than displaying it via a pretty webpage which usually isn't that pretty.
+Use for the internal staff calendars as well.

 - Dropbox - people love it.